Beşiktaş Stadium: New stadium project

-Vodafone Park era
+Vodafone Arena era

 December 2016 bombing

 On 10 December 2016, two bombs exploded outside the stadium, killing at least 46 (38 police officers, 8 civilians) and injuring 136.
 The first and larger explosion took place at about 7:30 p.m. after home team Beşiktaş defeated visitors Bursaspor 2–1 in the Turkish Super League.
 An official with knowledge of the attack said that the timing of the bombing aimed to maximize the loss of life.
 However, the civilian death toll was lower because fans had already left the stadium after the match.
 Witnesses also reported hearing gunfire after the explosions.

 Officials have said that the first explosion was caused by a passing vehicle that detonated in an area where police special forces were located at the stadium exit.
 A riot police bus appeared to have been the target.
 Turkish officials said a person who had been stopped by police in nearby Maçka Park committed suicide by triggering explosives moments later.